spcourse/website/_schedules/Relaxed SP1 S2/index.md

 - can make your programs simpler and easier to read by employing a few standard tactics;
 - can trace and fix several common programming errors.

-### After Scientific Programming 2, you:

-- can use native python data structures (like sets, dictionaries, and tuples);
-- analyze the complexity of an algorithm;
-- quickly learn to use new python packages and know how to find documentation for them;
-- import and analyze data;
-- create advanced plots.
-### After Data Processing, you:

-- can read data into your programs from several structured standard formats;
-- can transform data into a form suitable for further analysis by combining basic operators;
-- can build meaningful visualizations of your data;
-- understand how to write programs that are easy to understand for yourself and other programmers;
-- are capable of using advanced programming concepts (like object oriented programming).

 ## Course Structure

 ### Modules and Levels